 In their letter of April 22, 2013, the U.S. Fish and Wildlife Service describes the Blackburn's sphinx moth (Manduca blackburni), a species protected by the Endangered Species Act (ESA), and indicated it may occur in the project area.
 Adult moths feed on nectar from native plants, including beach morning glory (Ipomoea pes-caprae), iliee (Plumbago zeylanica), and maiapilo (Capparis sandwichiana).
-Larvae feed upon non-native tree tobacco (Nicotiana glauca) and native aiea (Nothocestrum latifolium).
+Larvae feed upon non-native tree tobacco (Nicotiana glauca) and native aiea (Nothocestrum latifoliumsp).
 Blackburn's sphinx moth pupae may occupy the soil within 250 feet of larval host plants for a year or longer.
-A survey for the moth and related plants will be completed prior to the publication of the Final EA.
+In March 2014, a survey for the moth and related plants will bewas -completed prior to the publication of the Final EA.
 This will allow for the survey to occur roughly 6 weeks after significant rains, as suggested by the USFWS.
+The moth and its associated larval plants were not found in the project area.